 Draft a Constitution

 So you’ve found enough people you want to join your club – but who is going to help run it?
 An Executive typically consists of four positions: President, Vice President, Treasurer and Secretary.
-You’ll need people who are organised, work well in a team and are just as passionate about seeing the club succeed as you are.
+You’ll need current students who are organised, work well in a team and are just as passionate about seeing the club succeed as you are.

 “It’s actually a really big task.
 What you need to do is gather enough people to create a critical mass who can keep it going, because one person can’t do it by themselves,” said Fiona.